pyaesone17/laravel-pretty-handler/README.md

 ```

-  In the model you have to implement \Pyaesone17\LaravelPrettyHandler\Pretty trait and set up using setUp method.
+In the model you have to implement **\Pyaesone17\LaravelPrettyHandler\Pretty** trait and set up using setUp method.

-  PrettyDefaultView will be default view of the App\User not found exception.
+**prettyDefaultView** will be default view of the App\User not found exception.

-  PrettyRules will accept the array list with url and view.
+**prettyRules** will accept the array list with url and view.

 In the following example, if the exception occurs in admin section errors.backend page will show.

 If request does not match any url value, it will show default page of the pretty hanlder

 ``` php